How to Make Homemade Dog Kibble

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 In addition to removing allergens, homemade dog food can benefit your dog’s health and well-being by ensuring fresh, high-quality, easily digestible ingredients.
 “In an ideal situation, you would always use locally grown ingredients.
-What is critical is to... always ensure you are sourcing the best quality you can,” Morrison adds.
+What is critical is to...always ensure you are sourcing the best quality you can,” Morrison says.

 There are a lot of misconceptions surrounding dog nutrition.
 For many pet parents, it can be difficult to decipher what the information means on pet food labels and how it impacts their dogs.
-What you feed your pup has a huge impact on their health — that’s because their gut microbiomes rule their body.
-Whether you make your dog's food every day or not, feeding your pup homemade dog food gives you a way to shake things up with them healthy bites — they enjoy variety too!
+What you feed your pup has a huge impact on their health, because their gut microbiomes rule their body.
+Whether you make your dog’s food every day or not, feeding your pup homemade dog food gives you a way to shake things up with them healthy bites — they enjoy variety as much as we do.

 The eco-conscious celebrity chef’s simple, nutritious dog treat recipe takes 15 minutes to bake.